 Upgrade to Cloud-Based Inventory Management

-Regular audit is essential to track the inventory shrinkage percentage over regular time intervals to measure any increase or a decrease in shrinkage.
+A regular audit is essential to track the inventory shrinkage percentage over regular time intervals to measure any increase or a decrease in shrinkage.
 The inventory report should be compared to the previous inventory reports to understand any shrinkage.
 The regular checks provide a pattern of inventory shrinkage.
-A steady decline in shrinkage percentage confirms the techniques used are working out and steady increase or zero increase implies the current measures are not able to bring the shrinkage down and you need to revisit your strategy.
+A steady decline in shrinkage percentage confirms the techniques used are working out and a steady increase or zero increase implies the current measures are not able to bring the shrinkage down and you need to revisit your strategy.

 Better Surveillance & Security:

 Track and keep all the areas of goods movement and warehouse under surveillance all the time.
 Installing cameras, RFID, Tagging will help reduce the shrinkage.
 The warehouses and storage areas should have restricted access.
-Whoever has access to the warehouse should go through a swipe card technology to trail movements in case anything is found missing in future.
+Whoever has access to the warehouse should go through a swipe card technology to trail movements in case anything is found missing in the future.

-Empower, Give Rewards and Make Employees Accountable:
+Empower, Give Rewards, and Make Employees Accountable: